zkmkarlsruhe/ofxTensorFlow2/README.md

 ./scripts/download_tensorflow.sh 2.7.0
 ```

+**As of summer 2024, we will keep the default download version to 2.8.0 as there are builds for all platforms.
+However it is recommended to use a newer version of libtensorflow if is available or build from source.**

 See <https://www.tensorflow.org/install/gpu> for more information on GPU support for TensorFlow.

 #### Building libtensorflow for macOS arm64 (Apple Silicon)